- September 2, 2021

-Cranes are very technical heavy equipment that require thorough heavy equipment maintenance, servicing and inspections.
+Cranes are very technical forms of heavy equipment that require thorough maintenance, servicing, and inspections.

-Pre-operational checks (Pre-Start) should be carried out every time before a crane is operated by a competent person, and should be recorded in the crane’s log book.
-This ensure that consistent checks as to the condition of the crane are maintained.
+Pre-operational checks (Pre-Start checks) should be carried out by a competent person every time a crane is to be operated, and should be recorded in the crane’s log book.
+This ensures that consistent checks as to the condition of the crane are maintained.

-Whether cranes are operated continuously or not, routine crane inspections and tests need to be carried out in accordance with the crane’s manufacturer’s instructions.
-Even when a crane is not be operated regularly, a routine inspection will ensure that any corrosion, damage or deterioration has not occurred while being idle.
+Whether cranes are operated continuously or not, routine crane inspections and tests need to be carried out in accordance with the crane manufacturer’s instructions.
+Even when a crane is not operated regularly, a routine inspection ensures that any corrosion, damage, or deterioration has not occurred while being idle.

-Ideally, routine crane inspections should take place either weekly, monthly or quarterly.
-A written report should be provided by the competent crane servicing provider that details that status and working condition of the crane as well as identify any parts that need replacing or any risks that have been identified before the crane can be operated.
+Ideally, routine crane inspections should take place either weekly, monthly, or quarterly.
+A written report should be provided by the competent crane servicing provider that details the status and working condition of the crane, as well as identifying any parts that need replacing or any risks that have been observed that need to be mitigated before the crane is next operated.

 If there are any identified risks to health and safety, or if a crane has been damaged, it should not be operated on any construction site and should be taken out of service.
 If the damaged crane needs to be operating during cleaning or maintenance, risk control measures must be in place to ensure health and safety is not compromised.